nxg-nxg/vtspice/README.md

 ## Dependency

--   Remote And Local Server: `ssh`, `scp`
+-   Remote And Local Server: `ssh`, `scp` (Make sure SSH connection is available from local to remote)
 -   Remote Server Only: `screen`, `hspice` (You can use other SPICE like `ngspice`.
 See "Change SPICE simulator" section at the bottom of the README.md)

 ## Before Using

 -   This script transfers local files to a remote server via scp command and runs the simulation on the remote server with screen command.
-Depending on your machine configuration, you may need to enter a password for the ssh connection.
+If a passphrase is set for the SSH private key, you will need to enter the passphrase 4 times.
 If this is inconvenient, it is recommended to create a special user on remote server who can only execute SPICE commands and use public key authentication without a password.
 -   Even if the terminal is closed during simulation, the simulation continues on the virtual terminal on the remote server. `ssh` to the remote server and run `screen -r`.
 If you want to interrupt the simulation, type <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ## Setup